-Starter engages while holding the start button down, but generator does not start
+Starter engages while holding down the start button, but generator does not start

 - Generator may be out of fuel.
-(Generator will not operate when the fuel tank is less than 1⁄4 full). - · Generator may be low on oil.
+(Generator will not operate when the fuel tank is less than 1⁄4 full). - Generator may be low on oil.
 Check the oil level.

-Nothing happens when the generator start button is pushed
+When the generator start button is pushed, nothing happens

-- Check that the battery disconnect switch button is pushed. - Check the 12 Volt fuse on generator. - Reset the circuit breaker if necessary. - Contact your dealer or a qualified RV technician if the problem is not resolved.
+- Check that the battery disconnect switch button is pushed. - Check 12 Volt fuse on generator. - · Reset circuit breaker if necessary. - Contact your dealer or a qualified RV technician if problem is not resolved.